E-Gilley/Mint-Classics-Analysis/README.md

 ## Introduction

-The Mint Classics Company (MC), a totally made-up retailer specializing in classic model cars and vehicles, faces the challenge of optimizing its inventory across multiple storage facilities.
+The Mint Classics Company (MC), a completely made-up retailer specializing in classic model cars and vehicles, faces the challenge of optimizing its inventory across multiple storage facilities.

 As part of its strategic initiative to enhance operational efficiency, MC aims to explore its current inventory data and derive insights that can guide decisions around inventory reorganization or reduction.